royllo/explorer/frontend/explorer_ui/README.md

 After starting the docker-compose, you can retrieve/update the schema with : `get-graphql-schema http://localhost:9090/graphql > lib/graphql/schema.graphql`

-Then, you can build with : `flutter pub run build_runner build --delete-conflicting-outputs`
+Then, you can build with : `flutter pub run build_runner build`

 ## Things I did during development